 Ask your veterinarian to help you become familiar with your bird's anatomy, and take the time to give your bird a regular once-over for anything that’s abnormal.
 This is the best way to judge whether your bird needs a nail trim, as well as to notice whether it's developing any health issues.

 Changes in Perching Behavior

-One of the biggest clues that something could be going on with your bird's feet is a change in his or her perching behavior.
-Have you noticed your bird favoring one foot or the other lately?
-Has your bird recently seemed to prefer standing on the cage floor to using his or her perches?
-Any sort of change in the way your bird normally perches and carries itself is a reason to take a look at your bird's nails and feet.
-If it appears as though your bird could use a nail trim, go ahead and try one -- however if your bird's perching behavior doesn't improve once it's done, you should schedule an appointment with your avian vet to rule out any other medical problems.
+One of the biggest clues that something is amiss with your bird’s feet is a change to its normal perching behavior.
+Have you noticed your bird favoring one foot lately?
+Or has it recently seemed to prefer standing on the cage floor rather than using its perches?
+Any sort of change in the way your bird normally perches and carries itself is a cause for concern.

 03 of 05

 Birds use their feet for practically everything: walking, grasping food, climbing, playing with toys, and holding on to perches.
 So if their nails aren't kept in good order, many aspects of their lives can be affected.